 Skip to content

-This guide describes how to install waybeam venc on a camera with a SigmaStar chip (Infinity6E / Infinity6C) and configure it to work with WFB-ng instead of Majestic.
+This guide describes how to install Waybeam on a SigmaStar (Infinity6E / Infinity6C) camera and configure it to work with WFB-ng instead of Majestic.

-waybeam venc is a standalone video encoder that fully replaces Majestic.
-It provides lower latency, a full HTTP API for real-time configuration, and native WFB-ng integration via a Unix socket.
+Waybeam is a standalone H.265 (HEVC) video encoder that fully replaces Majestic.
+It provides lower latency, a full HTTP API for real-time tuning, and native WFB-ng integration via a Unix socket.
+The binary, config (/etc/waybeam.json) and init script are named waybeam.

 Requirements